“At-Risk” Students and Urban Schools

 Geographically Displaced Persons

 My newest research area aims to create viable opportunities for academics to work collaboratively with persons with histories of forced migratory displacement.
-To that end, at group of Co-PIs from UNK, UNO, and UNL are planning series of community forums, workshops and symposia that bridge researchers and Indigenous and International Displaced Persons/Communities.
-These forums, workshop and symposia will be designed to uncover understudied areas regarding migratory displacement, develop community sensitive research agendas and reports, and identify viable participatory action research projects or scholarly initiatives designed and conducted via collaborations among researchers and community members.
+To that end, a group of Co-PIs from UNK, UNO, and UNL have initiated a series of community forums, workshops and symposia that bridge researchers and Indigenous and International Displaced Persons/Communities.
+These forums, workshop and symposia are designed to uncover understudied areas regarding migratory displacement, develop community sensitive research agendas and reports, and identify viable participatory action research projects or scholarly initiatives designed and conducted via collaborations among researchers and community members.

 Comedy & Racism

 Another relatively new area of inquiry combines my specializations in Race and Ethnicity with my interest in innovative pedagogy.
-During the spring of 2018, with IRB approval I began a pilot project on the use of comedic materials in college instructional settings and am in the process of using that information to resubmit a grant to the Spencer foundation.
+During the spring of 2018, with IRB approval I began a pilot project on the use of comedic materials in college instructional settings.
+Follow-up research and data analysis for that project was disrupted by COVID-19 but finalized during the early Summer of 2021.
+Working with two outstanding undergrad research assistants, I have documented findings in an article manuscript that will be submitted during the 2021 academic year.
+The findings will also be used to resubmit a grant to the Spencer foundation.
 I am examining whether comedic materials can be used as springboards for productive conversations—discussions and dialogues that raise critical consciousness about topics related to racial and ethnic inequities—about sensitive topics.
 In addition to these pilot projects.
 I am working with colleagues in Sweden and England on a proposal for a multi-national project designed to examine how comedy and satire have been used both as instruments of dehumanization and as tools for resisting dehumanization.
 The plan is to submit proposals to the National Science Foundation and European Union funding opportunities.

-Over the last few years, I have been working with students (undergraduates, graduates, and one high school student) on Indigenous resistance and Standing Rock, religious minorities in Lincoln from the Middle East, the IRB challenges encountered by researchers who work with vulnerable groups, newspaper misrepresentations of so-called “ghetto” students in Sweden and the U.S., mini-pilot research on comedy and racism, and elite school officials’ blind spots regarding educational inequality.
-I am currently seeking undergraduate students to continue my mini-pilot research on comedy and racism.
-If I receive funding from the Spencer Foundation, I will be seeking graduate students to assist with a 3-campus pilot project on comedy and racism.
+Over the last few years, I have been working with students (undergraduates, graduates, and one high school student) on Indigenous resistance and Standing Rock, religious minorities in Lincoln from the Middle East, the IRB challenges encountered by researchers who work with vulnerable groups, newspaper misrepresentations of so-called “ghetto” students in Sweden and the U.S., elite school officials’ blind spots regarding educational inequality, and the grassroots needs of communities (Indigenous and International) who have histories of forcible geographical displacement.
+Thanks to NU Team Building Funding, I am currently seeking graduate students to assist with my project involving persons with histories of forcible geographic displacement.

-My most recent courses include The Minority Experience (Ethnic Studies 100), Social Inequality: Race, Class, and Gender (Sociology 398 Special Topics), Immigration and Multiculturalism (Sociology 398 Special Topics), and an hybrid undergraduate-undergraduate course on Social Inequality: Race, Class, and Gender (Sociology 391/898).
+My most recent courses include The Minority Experience (Ethnic Studies 100), Social Inequality: Race, Class, and Gender (Sociology 398 Special Topics), Immigration and Multiculturalism (Sociology 398 Special Topics), a hybrid undergraduate-undergraduate course on Social Inequality: Race, Class, and Gender (Sociology 391/898), and a graduate seminar From Bruce Lee to Black Lives Matter (Sociology 906).
 Immigration and Multiculturalism was a Global Virtual Classroom course that includes once-a-week discussions with students from the University of Jordan in Amman.
 Using funds from Virtual Global Teaching Grant, I am currently working with scholars at Lund University (Sweden), Gothenburg University (Sweden), and Hiroshima University (Japan) on a Virtual Global Seminar.

 “Ideal Dialogues with Immigrants of Color in Sweden and the U.S.: A Participatory-Ethnographic Approach.”
 2019.
 Journal of Ethnography and Qualitative Research (L. J. Dance and L. Johnson, co-authors).